 Collection events divert latex paint, oil and batteries from the waste stream through recycling.
-Non-recyclable HHW collected through the events are either properly disposed of at a permitted hazardous waste facility or incinerated.
-Ongoing waste exchanges where residents can obtain usable products that otherwise would be discarded are not feasible at collection events due to the short duration and transient nature.
+Nonrecyclable HHW collected through the events is recycled or incinerated by authorized processors.
+Ongoing waste exchanges where residents can obtain usable products that otherwise would be discarded are not ideal at collection events due to the short duration and transient nature, although they are possible.

-The event must be preceded by and comprehensive and intensive public education program.
+The event must be preceded by a comprehensive and intensive public education program.
 The program cost vs. the amount of material actually collected is a major disadvantage of this type of program.
+Hazards: